swharden/code-notes/Csharp/rtf.md

 ![](rtf%20RichTextBox%20tester.png)

 ### RTF in a RichTextBox

+Note that even if you pre-load a color table, the RichTextBox controll will DELETE color entries which aren't immediately used.
+This isn't good for creating a color table then using the colors later.
+I end-up using the webbrowser controller rather than the richtextbox controller for displaying formatted text.

 ```cs
 // prepare the RichTextBox with a header (and colors) to accept RTF text
 rtbConsole.Clear();